8 DIY Succulent Fertilizer Recipes: The Ultimate Guide to Healthy Succulents

 Fertilize During Growth

 If you do choose to use succulent fertilizer, don’t overdo it.
-Succulent plant food can be harmful if too much is applied at one time.
+Succulent food can be harmful if too much is applied at one time.
 It should be applied in small amounts throughout the spring, summer and fall seasons to encourage healthy growth and coloration.

 You might also like: How & When to Water Succulents So They Don’t Die